bottlerocket-os/bottlerocket/sources/api/migration/README.md

 ## Integration with update system

-As mentioned above in [Offline Migration](#offline-migration), update metadata will list the migrations needed to move between versions.
+As mentioned above in [Offline Migration](#offline-migration), the updated metadata lists the migrations needed to move between versions.
-This metadata will be made available for the migrator to use later to verify the migrations.
+This metadata is made available for the migrator to use later to verify the migrations.

 There may be times when we discover issues with migrations after release and need to replace them.
-These fixed migrations can be listed in the update metadata and downloaded along with the image.
+These fixed migrations are listed in the updated metadata and downloaded along with the image.
 Since this metadata is the source of truth for the migration list, any old migrations will simply be ignored.

-Note: The tool downloading migrations does not have to be the same as the one downloading images, nor does it have to be part of the migrator.
-Its job is closest to the update downloader, though, and so should be described in further detail in the update system design.

 ## How to update and flip the data store

 To start, the migration system copies the data store, updates it by running migrations, and (when ready) flips symlinks to the new version.
-This duplicates the data, but at the start, we aren't expecting to store large quantities of data in the data store.
+This duplicates the data but it isn't expected to be large quantities of data in the data store.
-Plus, new OS versions that have no data store changes are simply a new symlink rather than a copy.
+New OS versions that have no data store changes are simply a new symlink rather than a copy.

 ### Data store symlink structure